Pennsylvania

 • Voters and their spouses or dependents who are outside the territorial limits of the United States because of their duties occupation or business and will be absent from municipality on Election Day;

-• A voter who is ill or physically disabled;
+• A voter who is ill or physically disabled and unable to attend their polling place;

 • A voter who expects to be away from the voter’s municipality of residence on Election Day from 7:00 a.m. to 8:00 p.m. because the voter’s duties, occupation, or business requires the voter to be elsewhere;